ESPN announced their broadcast teams for the 2011 season today.

 Now, the Cubs are outsourcing their publications to EMI Network, a Cincinnati-based company that does publications for a number of other pro sports teams and various clients including Elmhurst College, Eastern Illinois University, PNC Bank, various large law firms and US News & World Report.

 Under this new arrangement, EMI Network will operate and manage all aspects of the Cubs’ Publications & Creative Services Department, including publication of Vine Line magazine as well as photography, video and graphic services.

 For a cynical guy, I can be pretty idealistic too.
 So for some reason this really bothers.
 I guess I need to let it roll over me.
-But maybe I can’t let go of the fact that the Cubs Vineline or the programs that us Cubs fans will buy at the Wrigley Field will be designed and published in the same city whose team has a former Cub manager.business, Cubs, Media
+But maybe I can’t let go of the fact that the Cubs Vineline or the programs that us Cubs fans will buy at the Wrigley Field will be designed and published in the same city whose team has a former Cub manager.Tags: business, Cubs, Media

 This postseason, the baseball blogosphere (guh, I wince when I use that word but it fits here) has had a fascination with presenting data in a visual fashion.
 It seems to be a trend to almost move away from traditional numbers tables and go to more eye-pleasing visual presentations.
 The Hardball Times has a whole series of them during the 2010 postseason (a good example is their Paintomatic series).blog, Media

 Baseball history buffs should check out the Library of Congress’ archives of Spalding Base Ball Guides.
 These archives range from 1889 to 1939 and contain a wealth of historical information on National and American League base ball when the game we loved was spelled with two words) as well as some minor league info too.